kgamal369/PlantProcess-IQ/Documentation/docs/Product Book/Design Documentation Book/PPIQ_Chapter3_General_Technical_Function_Description.md

 **SEQUENCE.**
 1. The scheduler admits the run through the `import` pool, after jitter and the skip-if-running policy.
 2. The reader evaluates the budget **before touching the source**; an over-budget read is refused before the source sees a statement.
-3. Rows are read as `WHERE watermark > :last AND watermark <= :now`, bounded by the row cap.
+3. Rows are read after the last committed **total-order cursor position**, bounded by the declared source-native upper watermark captured for this acquisition window and by row/byte/time caps.
+The ordering and continuation predicate use the same typed tuple: `(watermark, ordered stable tie-break members)`.
+A scalar watermark is permitted only when its uniqueness and stability are declared and verified.
+See the cursor contract below.
 4. Rows land in the staging table with the staging envelope: batch id, load timestamp, source watermark, row number, raw payload.
-5. The cursor advances **to the last row actually read**.
-A batch that hit the cap reports itself partial and the next cycle continues rather than restarting.
+5. The cursor advances **to the full cursor tuple of the last durably staged row**, in the same atomic unit as its rows and receipt.
+A cap-limited batch reports itself partial and continues from that exact tuple; it is not released to DF5 until terminal-successful.
+A rolled-back write advances no cursor.
 6. Progress streams per the protocol of Chapter 4 5.3.7: rows read, stage, heartbeat.
 7. The batch reaches a terminal state and, on success, raises the projection dependency for DF5.